Saloni4105/TravelSync/README.md

 # TravelSync

 # About the Project
 This is a simple **Travel Website** built using **HTML & CSS**.
-It provides users with inforamtion about travel deestinations, packages, and contact details in a well- structured layout.
+It provides users with inforamtion about travel destinations, packages, and contact details in a well- structured layout.

 # Features🌟
 - **Navbar** for easy navigation